developer3000S/Octopii/README.md

 Piiscan is an open-source AI-powered Personal Identifiable Information (PII) scanner that can look for Government IDs, passports, photos and signatures in a directory.

 ## Working
 Piiscan uses Tesseract's Optical Character Recognition (OCR) and Keras' Convolutional Neural Networks (CNN) models to detect various forms of personal identifiable information that may be leaked on a publicly facing location.
-This is done via:
+This is done in the following steps:

 ### 1. Importing and cleaning image(s)